Kristina01111000/Drws_site/README.md

 - If he gets a tiktok add it to the emails
 - Set up a different campaign in cc for his current patients in office -> waiting on list from him
 	- get feedback on the template
-- need him to finalize teh emails in the email chain
+- need him to finalize the emails in the email chain

-Put the links in
+Put the links in the 30 day email, right now just ***'s

 still getting emails from 4elifestlye